MEDICAL ATTORNEY SUES SURGEON

 Anthony Quartell, M.D., performed rectocele repair surgery on a woman we’ll call Vivian.
 Shyam Hatangadi, M.D., attended the surgery because of his experience with a mesh kit product that Dr. Quartell used to make the repair.
 A rectocele is a bulging of the lower vaginal wall above the anal sphincter, so there is a bulging of the rectum out into the vagina.

-During the surgery, Dr. Quartell accidently tore Vivian’s rectum.
+During the surgery, Dr. Quartell accidentally tore Vivian’s rectum.
 Vivian developed infections and hernias.
 She required many further procedures over the next several years.

 Victim Hires Attorney.